 Announcements will only be made when schools will be closed, have delayed openings, or early closings.
 No telephone calls or media announcements will be made when schools are operating on a normal schedule.
+When a decision is made to alter operating schedules, no telephone calls or media announcements will be made if there is no change in the decision after reassessment.
 To keep school telephone lines open for emergency calls, parents and guardians are urged not to call the school concerning delays or closings.
 This information will be reported as soon as possible using the communication vehicles listed above.